Supporting Steven Universe

 **Please note while this article makes reference to leaked content, it will not discuss any of the details of said content**

 UPDATE 01/04/2017: Cartoon Network has removed all but the first episode of Stevenbomb 5 from their app.
-It appears these releases were an accident after all, but there is still no official statement.

 What’s better than five new Steven Universe episodes airing every day for a week?
 How about five new Steven Universe episodes released all at once a month earlier than we expected?

 On the night of January 2nd, 2017, Cartoon Network did just that.

 We still don’t know if this dump was intentional, but this wasn’t a stolen download; these episodes are all available to stream on the CN app with a cable login.
 The internet being the internet, it would have taken moments for someone to snatch up copies and redistribute them through more nefarious means, so perhaps what was originally a mistake on CN’s part was left up as damage control.